-You may have experienced a number of different symptoms over the course of your disease.
+You may have experienced many different symptoms throughout your disease.
 Everyone is unique and their experience of pancreatic cancer is different.
 It is natural to worry about what will happen towards the end of life.
 The symptoms listed below do not happen to everyone.
 Some people have very few symptoms and some have a mixture at different times.

 Pain